NATIONAL RENEWABLE ENERGY LAB & COLORADO SCHOOL OF MINES

 Exeter Math Institute: Building Community Among Math Teachers

-Exeter Math Institute was hosted in partnership with Rockhurst High School.
-The Summer 2017 session served 113 mathematics teachers from 68 KC Metro schools, including public, charter, private schools, as well as institutions of higher learning.
+Exeter Math Institute - Kansas City is hosted in partnership with Rockhurst High School.
+The Institute has served over 200 mathematics teachers from over 90 KC Metro schools in the first three years.
+Participating teachers represent public, charter, and private schools, as well as post-secondary institutes.

 Faculty STEM Workshop at KC EZ (Kansas City Engineering Zone) & the KC STEM ALLIANCE